-When it came to drawing up the paperwork, my husband's attorney said I was only entitled to one third of half of his retirement.
-Since I wasn't working at the time, I had to go pro se, so they wrote up the divorce papers to their satisfaction.
+When it came to drawing up the paperwork, my husband's attorney said I was entitled to only one-third of half of his retirement.
+Since I wasn't working at the time, I had to go pro se, or without an attorney, so they wrote up the divorce papers to their satisfaction.

 My husband also took our youngest child (then 11) and kept her from me for almost a year.
 I was hysterical because he wouldn't let my daughter see me or talk to me.
 The marital home also foreclosed in six months -- from start to sale.

-Do you think that DFAS will correct their error?
+Do you think that the Defense Finance and Accounting Service (DFAS) will correct their error?
 And do you think I can still fight for custody of my daughter, now 13, with a military lawyer?

 I think you have a right to fight for whatever you want.
 You can fight for at least joint custody and/or visitation with your daughter and for the retirement the judge ordered.
 This is why I always advise spouses to get a lawyer of their own.